Manufacturers, distributors & expansion

 Commercial signal, stock movement, and reporting strain

-This route fits businesses where visibility breaks between market signal, inventory reality, reporting, and management review.
+This usually fits businesses where visibility breaks between market signal, inventory reality, reporting, and management review.

 Demand-sensing